― WASHINGTON COUNTY, WI ―

 Developing, promoting and preserving the historical heritage of the Farmington community.

-Lizard Mound State Park
+Lizard Mound Stewardship Days

 Birth of a Township